From The Cabinet of Dr. Caligari (1920) to The Devil’s Backbone (2001), these are the 50 greatest horror movies of all time.

 Right from the unsettling opening lullaby to the final remark, ‘the boy has his father’s eyes,’ Polanski maintains a potent mood of paranoia and eeriness.
 The film is one of the best slow-burn horrors ever made, gradually pulling the viewers into its doubtful, dreadful atmosphere.
 It also works as a satire on the corruption of high-society types and a commentary on the persistent dismissal of women’s concerns.
 Mia Farrow’s phenomenal performance adds much to the simmering nightmare.

 21. Night of the Living Dead (1968)

-George Romero’s remarkable debut changed the face of independent horror movies.
+One of the best movies to watch on Tubi right now, George Romero’s remarkable debut changed the face of independent horror movies.
 It set precedent for the unpredictable and more maniacal non-Hollywood tales, created by the likes of John Carpenter, David Cronenberg, Tobe Hopper, etc. For modern zombie horror fans, the nightmarish vision may seem a bit dulled.
 Nevertheless, the embedded political and social commentary (from racial segregation to Vietnam War) still retains its sharpness.

 22. The Exorcist (1973)

 Few horror films shocked viewers like this one, when it first came out.
 This tale of a single mother with a possessed teenage daughter weaved an atmosphere of dread unlike anything seen onscreen.
 Friedkin’s adept direction, profound characterizations, excellent ensemble cast and genuine scares still boast the power to create a spine-chilling experience.